Anatomy BSc/MSci

 Assessment

-The course will be assessed by a 2-hour examination (75%) and in-course assessment consisting of producing a patient information document on one of the diseases covered in the course (25%).
-Each student will produce an individual document.
+The course will be assessed by in-course assessment consisting of a structured portfolio based on their cadaveric dissection project carried out throughout the semester (50%).
+Production of a patient information document on one of the diseases covered in their dissection project or related to it (25%).
+An oral presentation based on their dissection project (25%).
+Students will produce individual documents and presentations.

 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses